sdsc-complecs/Regular-expressions/Answers.md

 (3) Write a grep one-liner that will match phone numbers of the forms

-    (i) (xxx) xxx-xxxx
+(xxx) xxx-xxxx
-    (ii) xxx-xxx-xxxx
+xxx-xxx-xxxx

 You can start by handling each of the two formats separately and ignoring additional characters that may be adjacent to the number (e.g., "(555) 555-1234x" or "x555-555-1234"), then combine into a single regex using alternation and proper handling of word boundaries.

-(4) Write a grep one-liner that will find amino acid sequences of the following form.
+(4) Write a grep one-liner that will find amino acid sequences of the following form ('+' signs indicate concateation and are not part of string).
 Optionally use -o option to output just the match.
-In case you're wondering, this is a portion of the pattern that can be used to identify sequences that code for a portion of an antibody.
+In case you're wondering, this is a part of the pattern that can be used to identify sequences that code for a portion of an antibody.

-C
-8-17 upper case letters
-W
-38-47 upper case letters
-one letter from the list ACFILMV
+C + 8-17 upper case letters + W + 38-47 upper case letters + one letter from {ACFILMV}

-(5) Modify the previous one-liner to limit to valid amino acids (upper case letters minus BJOUXZ)
+(5) Modify the previous one-liner to limit to valid amino acids (upper case letters minus {BJOUXZ})

-C
-8-17 standard amino acids
-W
-38-47 standard amino acids
-one letter from the list ACFILMV
+C + 8-17 standard amino acids + W + 38-47 standard amino acids + one letter from {ACFILMV}

 (6) Write a grep one-liner that identifies strings over the alphabet {a,b} that contain bba as a substring starting in an even-numbered